Survey on Causal-based Machine Learning Fairness Notions

 \subsection{Non-Discrimination Criterion}

-Non-discrimination criterion~\cite{zhang2017achieving} is a group fairness notion that aims to discover and to quantify direct discrimination.
-This notion is based on the identification of meaningful partitions of attributes that can be used to provide quantitative assessment for discrimination.
-A partition includes a subset of non-protected attributes (called \textit{block set}) which blocks the causal effect from $A$ to $Y$ while a group is specified by a value assignment to these attributes.
-Given a block set $\mathbf{Q}$, the discrimination between protected and unprotected groups is assessed by computing the risk difference~\cite{romei2011multidisciplinary}:
+Non-discrimination criterion~\cite{zhang2017achieving} is a group fairness notion that aims to discover and to quantify direct discrimination through the direct causal effect of $A$ on $Y$.
+Recall that, given a causal graph $G$, a direct effect of $A$ on $Y$ is the causal effect through the edge $A \rightarrow Y$.
+The idea is to consider a modified graph $G'$ where the edge in question ($A \rightarrow Y$) is discarded.
+A \textit{block set} $\mathbf{Q}$ is a set of variables which blocks all causal effects from $A$ to $Y$ in the modified graph $G'$.
+Hence, $A$ and $Y$ are independent conditioning on $Q$ in $G'$, that is, $(A \perp Y | \mathbf{Q})_{G'}$.
+Hence, conditioning on the same variables $\mathbf{Q}$, any dependence between $A$ and $Y$ in $G$ is due to the direct effect of $A$ on $Y$ which indicates a direct discrimination.
+This discrimination can be assessed using simply the risk difference~\cite{romei2011multidisciplinary}:

 where $\mathbf{q}$ is a value assignment for the block set $\mathbf{Q}$ and the absolute value to consider both positive and negative discriminations.
-If the risk difference is less than $\tau$ for all combination of values of all block sets, no direct discrimination is reported.
-Eq.~\ref{eq:ndc} holds for each value assignment $q$ of each block set $\mathbf{Q}\;(\textbf{Q} = Par(Y)\setminus \{A\}).$ This notion is similar to the individual direct discrimination except that instead of using the set $\mathbf{Q}$ as an input to measure the similarity between individuals, it is used to define meaningful partitions to assess discrimination among groups.
+No direct discrimination can be concluded if the risk difference is less than a threshold $\tau$ for all combinations of values of all block sets, that is, Eq.~\ref{eq:ndc} holds for each value assignment $q$ of each block set $\mathbf{Q}$.